ConeDragon/docs/building/markdown/style-guide.md

 - "HyperText Markup Language (HTML) is the language used to describe document structure and content on the web" _(expanded and explained)_
 - "DNA, a set of chemical instructions that influence how our bodies are constructed" _(DNA is not expanded because "deoxyribonucleic acid" is unlikely to help explain what DNA is to our audience)_
-- "NASA, the United States' space agency, launched the Mariner 2 space probe in..." _(NASA is not expanded because the "National Aerospace and Space Administration" is much better known by its acronym than by its expanded name)_
+- "NASA, the United States space agency, launched the Mariner 2 space probe in..." _(NASA is not expanded because the "National Aerospace and Space Administration" is much better known by its acronym than by its expanded name)_
 - "The Department of Motor Vehicles (DMV) is filled with sloths.
 That's why everything takes forever at the DMV" _(Define DMV the first time it is used)_

 ### Grammar